Littoral Plants (Seasonally-Flooded Plants)

 - Fulfill requirements set forth by county municipal codes

 Our lake restoration team offers many different varieties depending on the application.
 Our preferred species are ones that form an aggressive root system and produce beautiful blooms that attract butterflies and dragonflies.
 Call us today for a free estimate!
 (239) 300-2080

-Seabreeze Lakeshore Restoration is the only company that treats the plants from head to toe before planting.
+We treat our plants with a highly effective, organic stimulator before planting.
 This ensures a much higher survival rate and less transplant shock.
-Below you can see a littoral shelf installed using our method in Estero, FL.
+Below you can see a proprietary littoral shelf being installed inside an aggregate using our method in Estero, FL.